acarmichael20/Canada-Covid-Testing/page2.md

 ![Image](https://acarmichael20.github.io/Canada-Covid-Testing/TestingPerCapita.png)

 The above chart shows the number of tests per 1,000 people in each Province.
-Ontario and Quebec are not even in the top 5 Provinces for testing.
+Ontario and Quebec are not even in the top 5 Provinces for testing yet have the most cases.